 - Appeals of academic integrity sanctions: See the "Appeals" section of the Academic Integrity Code

-- Complaints regarding discrimination or harassment: Contact the Office of Title XI Compliance.
-First visit the Title XI Compliance website, where you will find a comprehensive list of definitions, policies, and procedures.
+- Complaints regarding discrimination or harassment: Contact the Office of Title IX Compliance.
+First visit the Title IX Compliance website, where you will find a comprehensive list of definitions, policies, and procedures.

 - Appeals of student conduct recommendations and actions: The procedure for appealing actions or recommendations stemming from a conduct board hearing can be found in the Code of Student Conduct.